OSA implementation timeline

 - May 2025: DSIT published its final statement of strategic priorities for online safety.

-- By 25 July 2025: the child safety duties will be in force.
+- 25 July 2025: child safety duties in force.
 Services likely to be accessed by children must have completed a “suitable and sufficient” children’s risk assessment and implement the safety measures required (including age assurance).

-- Winter 2025: final guidance on protecting women and girls should be published.
+- November 2025: final guidance on protecting women and girls should be published.

 - TBC 2026: revised illegal harms codes of practice.